-Françoise Bahoken, geographer, researcher at IFSTTAR

-Emna Chickhaou, student, Master Sigma

-Étienne Duperron, student, Master Sigma

-Laurent Jégou, Univ.
+Laurent Jégou, geographer, Univ.
 Toulouse-2 and UMR LISST/Cieu

+Françoise Bahoken, geographer, researcher at Université Paris-Est / AME-SPLOTT / IFSTTAR et ass.
+UMR Géographie-Cités

+Emna Chickhaoui, student, Master Sigma, Univ.
+Toulouse-2

+Étienne Duperron, student, Master Sigma, Univ.
+Toulouse-2

 Marion Maisonobe, geographer, researcher at CNRS, UMR Géographie-Cités

-Short abstract
+Abstract

 Choosing the appropriate scale of analysis is a well-known problem in regional studies.
 Changing the level of quantitative spatial studies is not trivial and can have many substantial effects on the indicators, their representation and their interpretation, especially if the original data is spatially diverse and at a fine granularity.
 One cannot regroup spatial data points automatically without consequences.
-As geographical datasets are becoming increasingly available, and with a finer resolution, we want to provide some pointers and use-cases scenarios from a geography standpoint, to present and analyze this issue.
+As geographical datasets are becoming increasingly available, and with a finer resolution, and as spatial clustering algorithms are becoming easier to apply on vast amounts of spatial data, we want to provide some pointers and use-case scenarios from a geography standpoint, to present and analyse this issue.
 What definitions can be used to delineate the idea of a city, an urban area or an agglomeration?
 At what size, population density, volume of urban activity or surface are we observing a city?
-We consider this issue especially in a comparative purpose taking the example of analyzing networks of European cities.
+We consider this issue especially in a comparative purpose taking the example of analysing networks of European cities.

-In this proposal, we provide a comparative analysis of spatial clustering methods or aggregation procedures with an interactive web-based application designed to explain and visualize their effects on different results: volume of urban activity (discrete values) and rankings on the one hand, spatial configurations, sizes and relational flows (links) of the aggregated values, on the other hand.
-We will use the themes of demographics and the geography of scientific activity, at the city scale in their spatial and relational dimensions.
+In this proposal, we provide a comparative analysis of spatial clustering methods or aggregation procedures with an interactive web-based application designed to explain and visualize their effects on different results: volume of urban activity (discrete values) and city rankings, on the one hand; spatial configuration and sizes of the aggregated values, on the other hand.
+We will focus, in this exploratory work, on functional data, about the geography of scientific activity at the city scale in their quantitative and spatial dimensions.
+Before assessing the results, and in order to delineate automatically functional perimeters of European cities, we will use the distribution of scientific activities − the number of publications per municipalities computed from Web of Science data according to a spatial bibliometrics methodology (Eckert et al., 2013).
+We will compare the results of the spatial aggregation of these scientific publications’ points according to different methodologies of spatial clustering: Hierachical Clustering, using several agglomeration methods and with or without weighting , then density-based methods : DBSCAN and HDBSCAN.

-Extended abstract
+Introduction

 What is a city?
 On a continuous geographical space, what is the delineation which encloses enough content to allow thinking of it as a city?
 What if we change the scale of analysis, from regional to international?